 You will have to accept that there are going to be fraudsters out there who will try to commit fraud when attempting to complete a purchase transaction and there is also the issue of chargebacks that you have to contend with.

 A good merchant account provider should be able to provide you with guidance and solutions on how to avoid these difficult scenarios and what to do to limit losses.
+Every card brand handles disputes differently, so it’s also a good idea to educate yourself on the differences between how an American Express, Visa and Mastercard chargeback is handled.

 4. How it works